NezuloxxJW/NezuloxxJW/README.md

 ### Hi there 👋
 I do cheats and protected loaders

-I’m currently on a protected auth system hostable
+I’m currently on a fully loader, using self hosted databases and I have added a lot of security to the loader too

 I’m currently learning C++ (Kernel)